WasmEdge/docs/docs/start/build-and-run/cli.md

 2. `-h|--help`: Show the help messages.
 Will ignore other arguments below.
 3. _(Optional)_ `--reactor`: Enable the reactor mode.
    - In the reactor mode, `wasmedge` runs a specified function exported by the WebAssembly program.
-   - WasmEdge will execute the function which name should be given in `ARG[0]`.
+   - WasmEdge will execute the function whose name should be given in `ARG[0]`.
-   - If there's an exported function which names `_initialize`, the function will be executed with the empty parameter at first.
+   - If an exported function names `_initialize`, the function will be executed with the empty parameter at first.
 4. _(Optional)_ `--dir`: Bind directories into WASI virtual filesystem.
    - Use `--dir guest_path:host_path` to bind the host path into the guest path in WASI virtual system.
 5. _(Optional)_ `--env`: Assign the environment variables in WASI.